Dramatic Publishing And Project1VOICE Partner For Juneteenth Offering

 In support of Project1VOICE's decade-plus work in the field, its mission, and in honor of the upcoming Juneteenth holiday, Dramatic Publishing (DPC) is making a special offer to Project1VOICE (P1V) cohorts, allies, partners, collaborators and friends around the country.
 DPC-a publisher of fine plays since 1885-is offering one free script of your choice to explore a new or old work that you may not have had the opportunity to read previously.

 DPC asks that only one script be redeemed per organization.
-DPC will make exceptions within reason, but would like to discourage an organization from abusing the offer.
+DPC will make exceptions within reason, but want to discourage an organization from abusing the offer.

 Qualifying individuals/organizations should email the DPC customer service department, and mention this offer along with Project1VOICE.
 Please email DPC at: customerservice@dpcplays.com with the name of the title you are interested in and the name of the organization you are with.
 DPC will send out a digital script when available or ship out a hard copy script if a digital script is not available.
 Please note DPC does not have electronic rights for every title in their catalogue.